Bromocriptine: Side effects

 Most frequent side effects are nausea, orthostatic hypotension, headaches, and vomiting through stimulation of the brainstem vomiting centre.
 Vasospasms with serious consequences such as myocardial infarction and stroke that have been reported in connection with the puerperium, appear to be extremely rare events.
 Peripheral vasospasm (of the fingers or toes) can cause Raynaud's phenomenon.

 Bromocriptine use has been anecdotally associated with causing or worsening psychotic symptoms (its mechanism is in opposition of most antipsychotics, whose mechanisms generally block dopamine receptors).
-It should be understood, however, that the greater affinity bromocriptine and many similar antiparkinson's drugs have for the D_{2S} receptor form (considered to be mostly present at inhibitory D_{2} autoreceptor locatations) relative to the D_{2L} form, sufficiently low partial agonist activity (ie where a molecule binding to a receptor induces limited effects while preventing a stronger ligand like dopamine from binding), and, possibly, the functional selectivity of a particular drug may generate antidopaminergic effects that are more similar than oppositional in nature to antipsychotics.
+It should be understood, however, that the greater affinity bromocriptine and many similar antiparkinson's drugs have for the D_{2S} receptor form (considered to be mostly present at inhibitory D_{2} autoreceptor locatations) relative to the D_{2L} form, sufficiently low partial agonist activity (i.e. where a molecule binding to a receptor induces limited effects while preventing a stronger ligand like dopamine from binding), and, possibly, the functional selectivity of a particular drug may generate antidopaminergic effects that are more similar than oppositional in nature to antipsychotics.

 Pulmonary fibrosis has been reported when bromocriptine was used in high doses for the treatment of Parkinson's disease.

 Use to suppress milk production after childbirth was reviewed in 2014 and it was concluded that in this context a causal association with serious cardiovascular, neurological or psychiatric events could not be excluded with an overall incidence estimated to range between 0.005% and 0.04%.
 Additional safety precautions and stricter prescribing rules were suggested based on the data.
 It is a bile salt export pump inhibitor.

 After long-term use of dopamine agonists, a withdrawal syndrome may occur during dose reduction or discontinuation with the following possible side effects: anxiety, panic attacks, dysphoria, depression, agitation, irritability, suicidal ideation, fatigue, orthostatic hypotension, nausea, vomiting, diaphoresis, generalized pain, and drug cravings.
 For some individuals, these withdrawal symptoms are short-lived and they make a full recovery, for others a protracted withdrawal syndrome may occur with withdrawal symptoms persisting for months or years.